pytorch/pytorch/docs/source/package.rst

     This module depends on the ``pickle`` module which is is not secure.
 Only unpackage data you trust.

     It is possible to construct malicious pickle data which will **execute arbitrary code during unpickling**.
-    Never unpickle data that could have come from an untrusted source, or that could have been tampered with.
+    Never unpackage data that could have come from an untrusted source, or that could have been tampered with.

     For more information, review the `documentation <https://docs.python.org/3/library/pickle.html>`_ for the ``pickle`` module.